ilkolchin/ilkolchin/README.md

 ### 👋 Hi, I’m Ilya Kolchin.
 - 🥳  I’m interested in Frontend Web Development and UI/UX design.

-- 🌱 I’m learning React&Typescript by creating [production-project](https://github.com/ilkolchin/production-project).
+- 🌱  Now I’m learning React&Typescript by creating [production-project](https://github.com/ilkolchin/production-project).

 - 👀  Currently living in Thailand and looking for a new job.

 - 📫  How to reach me: kolchinilya7@gmail.com
 ---